^

 • high blood pressure;

-• development of diabetes mellitus.
+• development of diabetes.

-• biochemical analysis of blood / urine;
+• biochemical analysis of blood/urine;

-• computed tomography of kidneys (CT);
+• computed tomography of the kidneys (CT);

 • X-ray examination of the kidneys;

-• a kidney biopsy;
+• kidney biopsy;

 • magnetic resonance imaging of the kidneys (MRI);

-• ophthalmoscopy (examination of the fundus);
+• ophthalmoscopy (examination of the fundus of the eye);

 • scintigraphy (radionuclide medicine);

-• angiographic examination in vascular lesions;
+• angiographic examination for vascular lesions;

 • excretory urography and urine culture;